Discover folk - the CRM for people-powered businesses

 2. Budget considerations

 Balancing cost and return on investment (ROI) is vital when choosing PRM software.
-Startups need affordable solutions that deliver maximum value.
+Partnership teams need affordable solutions that deliver maximum value.
 Evaluate the pricing models of different PRM tools and consider the long-term benefits they offer.
 Look for platforms that provide scalable options, so you can expand your usage as your business grows without incurring exorbitant costs.

 3. CRM selection process